Double Progression

 - Set 3 - Take 5% - 7.5% of the weight used on the second set and do as many quality reps as you can.

 For example.
-If I was aiming for 7 reps on the first set before I increase the weight used it could look like this
+If I was aiming for 7 reps on the first set before I increase the weight used it could look like this.

-- Workout 1 - 165kg x 7, 155kg x 8, 147.5kg x 8 (I got 7 reps, so I'll add 2.5kg for the next workout)
+165kg x 7, 155kg x 8, 147.5kg x 8 Got 7 reps on the first set so add weight next workout |

-- Workout 2 - 167.5kg x 6, 160kg x 7, 150kg x 8 (I only got 6 reps, so I'll keep the same weight for the next workout)
+167.5kg x 6, 160kg x 7, 150kg x 8 Keep the weight the same for the next session |

-- Workout 3 - 167.5kg x 6, 160kg x 8, 150kg x 9 (I only got 6 reps, so I'll keep the same weight for the next workout)
+167.5kg x 6, 160kg x 8, 150kg x 9 Keep the weight the same for the next session. |

-- Workout 4 - 167.5kg x 7, 160kg x 8, 150kg x 9 (I got 7 reps, so I'll add 2.5kg for the next workout)
+167.5kg x 7, 160kg x 8, 150kg x 9 Add weight next session |

 You'll do two to three back off sets after the top sets with 80% to 90% of the weight you used for the top set.
 I tend to use 80% for the lower body exercises and 90% for the upper body exercises.
 These sets shouldn't be to the limit.
 The bar speed should be fast for every rep.